 - if you are dilating their pupils, that they might not be able to drive and must not undertake any activity which is not advised after dilation, and for how long

-- if you are using anaesthetic drops, that they should avoid wearing contact lenses for an appropriate period of time after anaesthesia, and
+- if you are using anaesthetic drops, that they should avoid wearing contact lenses for an appropriate period of time after anaesthesia

 - what to do if they experience an adverse reaction.

 - You should inform the patient’s GP of any suspected adverse reaction.
-See also para A398.
+See also paragraph A458.

 Delegating the instillation of eye drops

-- There is no legal restriction on who can instil eye drops to a person as the law only restricts supply of the drops.
+- There is no legal restriction on who can instil eye drops to a person.
+The law only restricts supply of the drops.

-- You are responsible for the instillation and if you decide to delegate this to another member of staff you must be on the premises whilst this is being done so you can intervene if necessary.133 You are responsible for the management of the patient and the work of the person to whom you have delegated the procedure.
+- You are responsible for the instillation of eye drops and so, if you decide to delegate this to another member of staff, you must be on the premises whilst this is being done so you can intervene if necessary.154 You are responsible for the management of the patient and the work of the person to whom you have delegated the procedure.
 See section on Working with colleagues.